blubrandi/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM (Document Object Model) is an API that acts as a bridge between your code and the browser so you can interact with and manipulate your code.

 2. What is an event?

+An event is is used in conjustion with functions and allows specific behavior based on an event.
+For instance, a click event, will allow certain things to happen on your page, when a specific item is clicked.

 3. What is an event listener?

+An event listener is the code that enables the functionality for the page to register an event, once it's occurred, to allow the specific/intended behavior.

 4. Why would we convert a NodeList into an Array?

+Not all methods are available on a NodeList, so we need to sometimes convert the NodeList into an array so that we can access the other methods.
+For instance, in our code in the sprint challenge today, we needed to create an array as such:

+this.cards = Array.from(this.cards).map(card => new TabCard(card))

+so we could map the cards to create a new card.

 5. What is a component?

+A component is a grouping of html/css/javascript that acts as a bit of reusable code, so we can create new elements and instances of already occuring items, without having to rewrite the code each time.
+For instance, in this sprint, the card elements are components.

 ### Git Set up